-Kilam is entering his eighth season with the Stampeders and his third as special teams coordinator.
+Kilam is entering his ninth season with the Stampeders and his fourth as special teams coordinator.

 During the 2011 season, the Stamps’ special teams units produced a CFL all-star in punter Burke Dales and two West Division all-stars in Dales and returner Larry Taylor.
 Dales led the CFL in 2011 and established a career best by averaging 47.2 yards per punt.
 Taylor led the West Division and was second in the CFL with 1,778 combined yards on punt, kickoff and missed field-goal returns.

 For a second consecutive season, the Stamps featured a rookie kicker in 2011 as free agent Rene Paredes was signed after a Week 1 injury to Rob Maver.
 Including the playoffs, Paredes converted on 38 of 48 field goals including conversions on seven of nine tries from 40 yards or more.